onevisionhealth/persona-pwa/README.md

 After selecting or creating an assistant you must first run the **Improve** or **Get video suggestions** action.
 These actions start the conversation and create a single chat thread shared by all personas.
 Once a thread exists you can freely exchange messages in the chat box.
 Attempting to chat before running either action will show a "No active chat session" warning.

 The conversation and thread IDs remain the same no matter which persona you talk to.
+Both values are stored in `localStorage` so the chat can continue after a refresh.
 Switching assistants only changes the assistant ID that is passed with each message.